Shanghai Young Bakers: History

-The baking and pastry classes are given by SYB graduates educated at EFBPA in France, which forms a "giving back" cycle to support SYB sustainable development in return.
-SYB Baking Center and teaching resources allow more commercial activities to take place so that the generated revenue can support the training program, complement donations and alleviate financial burdens.

-Recruitment and Training
+Training

 SYB students, who come from all over China, undergo a year of intense vocational training.
 Shanghai Young Bakers cooperates with a network of local and international partner NGOs which recommend students based on their financial background and motivation to pursue a career in bakery.
 The program accepts up to 32 students per year to ensure that a high-quality training is provided.

 The SYB program is based on learning and working alternation system with two weeks of bakery/pastry class and two weeks of interning at international hotels.
 It is based on the French professional diploma Certificat d'aptitude professionnelle (CAP), as developed by the Ecole Française de Boulangerie et Patisserie d’Aurillac.
 Given that, the curriculum and exams are designed under the supervision of EFBPA.

 The students also learn how to make Chinese-style breads and pastries, a curriculum that is taught at the Shanghai Caoyang Vocational School.
 Within the one-year program, students attain both basic and intermediate levels of the official Western Bakery diploma, awarded by the Shanghai Labor Bureau and recognized throughout China.
 The training also includes theory classes covering topics such as ingredients composition and nutrition, food quality and safety and workplace hygiene.

 In addition to that, SYB offers its students English and life skills classes which are vital to further the graduates' career development opportunities.